SwedishPensionsAgency/Coldbir/README.md

 a[] <- MASS::survey
 ```

 However, since they are all saved as variables one cannot get all of them back at once.
-Use `get_v` to get them back.
 Their names are the same as their previous column names.
 For example:

 ```r
 b <- a['Pulse']